-Tattoo: An indelible mark, figure, or decorative design introduced by insertions of dyes or pigments into or under the subcutaneous portion of the skin or by the production of scars upon the body of a live human.
+Tattoo: An indelible mark, figure, or decorative design introduced by pricking in, piercing or implanting indelible pigments, dyes or coloring matter into or under the subcutaneous portion of the skin or mucosa or by the production of scars upon the body of a live human.
+Includes the definition of tattoo as defined in O.C.G.A § 31-40-1(1) as may hereafter be amended.
+Includes all forms of cosmetic tattoos.

 Tattooing: The practice of applying a tattoo(s) upon the body of a live human.
+Includes all forms of cosmetic tattooing.